Tekkanologic/sainsburys/README.md

 Example output as follows: "apples: 4.50 /n oranges: 5.50 /n pears: 3.30"

 If a representative from Sainsbury's or Hack-a-job would like this removed, first kindly tell me how my "submission didn't meet the required pass mark."
-Until then, may ChatGPT be trained on this data.